vnotex/vnote/src/resources/docs/shortcuts_en.md

 Delete all the characters from current cursor to the beginning of current line.
 - `Ctrl+<Num>`
 Insert title at level `<Num>`. `<Num>` should be 1 to 6.
 Current selected text will be changed to title if exists.
+- `Ctrl+7`
+Delete the title mark of current line or selected text.
 - `Tab`/`Shift+Tab`
 Increase or decrease the indentation.
 If any text is selected, the indentation will operate on all these selected lines.
 - `Shift+Enter`